blueputty01/md-to-anki/README.md

 # Google Doc to Anki 📄

-Imports Google Doc into Anki (spaced repetition software) to keep memory of notes fresh.
+Imports Markdown files into Anki (spaced repetition software) to keep memory of notes fresh.

 # How to use 🤔

-1. Create a Google Doc using the guidelines below
-2. Download the Google Doc as a zipped HTML file and run the code with modifications based on the file name location
+1. Run the code with modifications based on the markdown file location.

 ## Features ⚒️